Updated February 25, 2022

 By Joey Tyson

-Easter might only be a month away, but there’s still plenty of time to bag yourself a bargain break.
+Easter might be just around the corner, but there’s still plenty of time to bag yourself a bargain break.

 With secluded coves and wild Atlantic surf spots, the long, craggy coast of the Algarve is a treasure trove of beautiful beaches.
 Tucked between mighty sea cliffs and buzzing resorts, more than 150 dot its 200km shoreline.
 The sheer variety, combined with excellent April weather (temperatures often creep into the 20s), plus value for money, has made the Algarve a popular destination for families.